II/ The axiological panorama of our time

 a) The end of grand narratives (Lyotard)

-What are the axiological characteristics of our times?
-What is the axiological profile of our era?
-Lyotard has found it possible to sum up this profile in a pithy formula: the "end of the grand narratives": Simplifying to the extreme, I define post-modern as incredulity toward metanarratives 1.
-It is as 'post-modernism' that our era is referred to.
-What can this formula mean?
+What are the defining axiological features of our times?
+How can we describe the axiological profile of our era?
+Lyotard encapsulated this profile with a succinct expression: the 'end of grand narratives': Simplifying to the extreme, I define post-modern as incredulity toward metanarratives

 The two narratives to which Lyotard alludes are probably those proposed by Hegel and Marx, which give human history a meaning (events do not follow one another randomly but are driven by the Spirit of the world or the dialectic of relations of production) and a final destination (absolute Knowledge or the advent of a state in which classes, and hence their conflicts, are abolished).

-With the "end of grand narratives", as Lyotard put it, we can imagine that what is happening in history is no longer a melody of events, but a rhapsody of events, and even several rhapsodies, since everyone is playing at the same time: a cacophony.
+With the 'end of grand narratives', as Lyotard put it, we can imagine that what is happening in history is no longer a melody of events, but a rhapsody of events, and even several rhapsodies, since everyone is playing at the same time: a cacophony.

 The world as cacophony: this is a definition of our times as it seems to be encapsulated in Lyotard's proposal.